AT03BT/AV01_0001/AV01_PD01_0001/README.txt

 =====================

 1. Refactor the code base.
 Some consultation and clean up is in order.
+4. Setup the project to use Entity Framework Core with SQLite for data storage.
 2. Define the BlockDrawings model that will be used by both cli and dta controllers.

+To Do later:
 3. Package BlockDrawing as a NuGet package.
-4. Setup the project to use Entity Framework Core with SQLite for data storage.

 HISTORY
 =======